NvChad/nvchad.github.io/docs/features.md

 title: Features
 ---

 NvChad comes with many comforts of a modern IDE.
-All lazy-loaded and built on top of NeoVim's fantastic lua integration!
+All lazy-loaded and built on top of NeoVim's fantastic lua integration while still looking very beautiful!

 ## Plugins